CertifaiAI/classifai/readme.md

 - off-the-shelves toolkit which cannot fulfill the use cases needs.
 - frustration processes to convert data to supported format types for labelling work

-We aim to solve these in classifai to provide significant value to the data science workflow.
+We aim to solve these in **Classifai** by providing significant value to the data science workflow.

 ## Features
 - Platform-agnostic
+  -  Classifai is build with Java backend. \
+     As Java is platform-neutral, it is as simple as download the classifai uber jar file and run it with Java runtime.
 - Asynchronous API - Fast and speedy response
 - In-memory Java-based database
-- Conversion of conventional data types to preferred formats
+- Conversion of conventional data types to preferred formats (For example: .pdf format to .png format)
-- Current supported data type formats
+- Multi data types supported
 <center>

 | Images        | Documents|Video|Tabular|Voice|